In an auto accident? Remembering these steps may help!

 Perhaps the most common question our experienced personal injury attorneys at Bolen Robinson & Ellis receive from auto accident victims at the initial consultation is: “What should I have done?”

-Each motor vehicle accident is unique, and answering that question depends on a variety of factors.
-But generally speaking, adhering to the following steps may protect your interests after an automobile crash:
+Each auto accident is unique, and answering that question depends on a variety of factors.
+But generally speaking, adhering to the following steps may protect your interests after an auto accident:

 - Take a deep breath and stay calm – Car crashes happen, and it is important to stay calm and check for injuries to yourself and your passengers.